Rules for ALL Studies Involving Vertebrate Animals

 5. No vertebrate animal deaths due to the experimental procedures are permitted in any group or subgroup.

-- a.
-Studies that are designed or anticipated to cause vertebrate animal death are prohibited.
+- Studies that are designed or anticipated to cause vertebrate animal death are prohibited.

 6. All animals must be monitored for signs of distress.
 Because significant weight loss is one sign of stress, weight must be recorded at least weekly with 15% being the maximum permissible weight loss or growth retardation (compared to controls) of any experimental or control animal.
 Additionally, body conditioning scoring (BCS) systems are available for most species of animals utilized in research and are an objective method for assessing the overall health status of the research subject, with or without weight loss.
 A BCS system should be included in the design of any study utilizing live vertebrate animals and results regularly recorded.